Find out what it takes to get your career off the ground.

 Occupational Health and Safety Officer Program

 This program is approved by the Board of Canadian Registered Safety Professionals (BCRSP).
 Graduates are eligible for national certifications.
-Learn the skills you need to become a certified Health and Safety Officer, in just 12 months.
+Become a certified Health and Safety Officer in just 12 months.

 Occupational health and safety officers play an important role in keeping workers safe across Ontario.
 Their responsibilities include:

 - Doing health and safety inspections to ensure management and workers are following the law